itsmenuma/War-Data-Analysis/docs/development-guide.md

 3. Navigate to the warManagement directory
 4. Select the pom.xml file and click "Open"
 5. Choose "Open as Project"
+6. Go to "File > Project Structure > Libraries" and ensure JavaFX libraries are properly added
+7. Add VM Options for JavaFX modules if needed: `--module-path PATH_TO_FX --add-modules javafx.controls,javafx.fxml`

 **Eclipse Setup**: